dotnet/docs/docs/core/compatibility/core-libraries/6.0/strong-name-signing-exceptions.md

 ---
 # Strong-name APIS throw PlatformNotSupportedException

 A few [APIs](#affected-apis) that aren't supported in .NET/.NET Core but didn't doing anything when accessed have been changed to now throw a <xref:System.PlatformNotSupportedException> at run time.
-Previously, using these APIs would eventually result in a run-time exception further along; the exception is now thrown earlier.
+Previously, using these APIs would eventually result in a run-time exception further along; the exception is now thrown when the type is instantiated or first accessed.

 ## Previous behavior